-15.1 Sick leave with pay shall be accumulated for each Regular employee at the rate of four hundred sixty ten-thousandths (.0460) of an hour for each regular hour worked, or on paid leave.
-(Accrual rate approximately one (1) day per month, or 3.68 hours per pay period.)

-Temporary employees (Status 9) will accrue paid sick leave at a rate of one hour for every 30 hours worked which is equivalent to a rate of .033 per hour worked.
+15.1 Sick leave with pay shall be accrued as follows:

+- Regular employees shall accrue sick leave at the rate of four hundred sixty ten-thousandths (.0460) of an hour for each regular hour worked, or while on paid leave.
+(Accrual rate approximately one (1) day per month, or 3.68 hours per pay period.) - Temporary employees (Status 9) will accrue paid sick leave at a rate of one hour for every 30 hours worked which is equivalent to a rate of .033 per hour worked.
 Temporary employees (Status 9) will be eligible to use the sick leave accrual on the 90th day of employment, and will be limited to 24 hours of three days of paid sick leave in each year of employment per California state law.

-15.2 Sick leave shall be allowed for a absence due to: (a) the inability of an employee to be present or perform the employee's duties because of personal illness, off duty injury or confinement for medical treatment; (b) personal medical or dental appointments which are impracticable to schedule outside of regular working hours; (c) the need to attend sick or injured immediate family members as defined in Article 16.1 for up to forty-eight (48) hours per calendar
+A minimum increment of sick leave usage is two hours. - 15.2 Sick leave shall be allowed for an absence due to the following reasons: - A. The inability of an employee to be present or perform the employee's duties because of personal illness, off duty injury or confinement for medical treatment; - B. Personal medical or dental appointments which are impracticable to schedule outside of regular working hours; - C. The need to attend sick or injured immediate family members as defined in Article 16.1 for up to forty-eight (48) hours per calendar year.
+"Immediate family" member means those listed in the Funeral Leave provisions of this Memorandum of Understanding; - D. The need to be present during childbirth, surgery, critical illness or injury involving members of the immediate family for up to forty (40) hours per incident.